123gmax/USB-relay-switch/README.md

 There are also "*precompiled binary*" for Windows and Linux (Ubuntu).
 See folder "*bin*"
 1. Ubuntu OS  : USBRealySwitch_ubuntu
-2. Windows OS : TBD
+2. Windows OS : USBRealySwitch_Windows.exe

 See help menu after launching the application to know about each setting.